Updated April 13, 2021

 - Waste and recycling collection will continue as scheduled.

-- City Hall & Gord Watts Municipal Centre both open to the public by appointment only.
+- City Hall and Gord Watts Municipal Centre

-Should you meet with any City staff, you will be asked to answer Visitor Screening Questions.
+- Should you meet with any City staff, you will be screened.

 The City understands how important the transit services are for our community and have taken new precautions to continue.

 Only essential rides are permitted during the provincewide Stay-at-home order.
 Conventional Transit is unable to use the wheelchair lift at this time, and is encouraging all riders requiring use of the wheelchair lift to use Para Transit service.
 Please contact 613-342-7272 for more information about use of Para Transit.

 Note that Conventional Transit is not providing access to the COVID-19 Assessment Centre or Vaccination Clinic at this time.
 However, Para Transit service to and from these facilities is available.

 Brockville Transit Blue, Red and Green Routes are operating from 6:45am until 6pm Monday to Friday and on Saturdays from 9am - 6pm.
 The Yellow Evening service route will run from 6pm to 9pm on a 1-hour loop.

 In addition, the following precautions remain in place:

 - A hand sanitizer station available to riders has been installed on every bus